Cheeger-Mueller Theorem on manifolds with cusps: Gluing formula for analytic torsion on non-compact manifolds

-Thus Assumptions \ref{assum1} and \ref{assum3} are satisfied.
+By Theorem \ref{reg-trace-thm} and the spectral gap observation, Assumptions \ref{assum1} and \ref{assum3} are satisfied.
 By a similar argument, the family $\Delta_{p,\theta}$ in the notation of Assumption \ref{assum2} admits a spectral gap at zero.
 As in \cite{Les}, its kernel is independent of $\theta$ and hence as before, by \cite[Lemma 2.2]{Mue-rel}, the renormalized heat trace of $\Delta_{p,\theta}$ admits a large time asymptotic expansion that is differentiable in the parameter.
 The full statement of Assumption \ref{assum2} (i) now follows from e.g. \cite[Proposition 3.3.1]{Lesch-habil}.

 Assumption \ref{assum2} (ii) is a direct consequence of the microlocal asymptotic description of the heat kernel on manifolds with cusps by Vaillant \cite{Vai}.
 More precisely, consider the heat kernel $\cH_{p,\theta}(t,q,q')$ of $\Delta_{p,\theta}$.
 If $q,q'\in \U=[1,\infty) \times N$, we write $q=(x,y), q'=(x',y')$ with $x,x'\in [1,\infty)$.
 By composition formulae of Vaillant $\cH_{p,\theta}$ lies again in his heat calculus, which in particular asserts that the heat kernel is polyhomogeneous at the origin of $\R^+_{\sqrt{t}}\times \R^+_{1/x'}$, vanishing to infinite order as $t\to 0$ and as $x'\to \infty$, uniformly in other variables as long as $1/x \geq \delta>0$.
 This yields the estimates of Assumption \ref{assum2} (ii).